 With our Royal Charter status, we commit to maintain professional standards in the discipline of marine biology.
 We speak on behalf of the marine biological community on marine related issues to government and other stakeholders, and represent the voice of marine biology.

 The MBA was gratefully supported in its application by a large number of organisations from government departments and agencies to professional societies and academic institutes.

 ”The grant of a Royal Charter is a privilege that acknowledges the highest level of recognition from our peers.
-We are incredibly proud to have been bestowed this honour as the professional body for marine biology.”– Professor Willie Wilson, Director
+We are incredibly proud to have been bestowed this honour as the professional body for marine biology.”– Professor Willie Wilson, Chief Executive

 The Association, MBA President and Council are responsible to the Privy Council for ensuring that business is conducted in accordance with the object and powers as expressed in the Royal Charter.
 Its governance structure and practices are described in the bylaws supported by a set of regulations.
 We are also registered as a charity and regulated by the Charity Commission.